mrtstr/obsidian/infrastructure/AWS/AWS Security Group.md

 - any network traffic is blocked by default thus a [[AWS Security Group]] is needed for external communication
 - incomming traffic is controlled with an ingress rule and outgoing traffic is controlled with a egress rule
 - rules are defined by [[protocol]], [[internet protocol (IP)|ip range]] and [[port]]
+- [[AWS Security Group]] are statefull and always allow the response (ingress and egress rules are just about the initator)

 #### ingress